appseconnect/docs/_posts/Workflow-Management/Quickstart/2018-09-18-steps-to-choose-your-workflow.md

 ![ChooseConnection-mutliple](/staticfiles/workflow-management/media/ChooseConnection-mutliple.png)
 6. Click Save the Workflow gets added to the organisation workflow panel.

+**Note: Choose workflow or Pre-packaged workflows option will not be available for Custom or Technology applications**

 **Protip:** On adding the pre-packaged workflow in the organisation, the added workflow disappears from the Choose Workflow List.
 Deleting the workflow, the workflow name re-appears in the list {: .notice--info}